This article is only applicable to non-Paycor customers.

 Note: Active directory will attempt to login with the current user.
 This user might have an email address with the suffix .onmicrosoft.com.
 If this is the case, 7Geese will prompt that the user is not registered in the network (all same users must be previously configured in 7Geese before single sign on will work for them).

-- Step 21: If both of these have worked, press Enable SAML on the 7geese configuration page.
+- Step 21: If everything has worked, press Enable SAML on the 7Geese configuration page.